dm-zharov/swift-security/README.md

 ```

 The system considers the default storage by list of [access groups](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/) in this order:
-- If [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability enabled, then by the first entry in the app’s [Keychain Access Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups).
+- If [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability enabled, then by the first entry in the app’s [Keychain Access Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups).
-- Otherwise, by the application bundle identifier.
+- Otherwise, by the application bundle identifier prefixed with team identifier.

-> 💡 If you are supporting `macOS` as a target, ensure the `Keychain Sharing` capability is added, and create at least one sharing group.
+> 💡 If you are supporting `macOS` as a target, ensure that the `Keychain Sharing` capability is added, and create at least one sharing group.
 Otherwise, you will encounter `A required entitlement isn't present` error for all operations.
-I suggest using `${TeamIdentifierPrefix}your.bundle.identifier`, as this sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms.
+I suggest using `${TeamIdentifierPrefix}com.example.app`, as this sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms.

 ### Sharing within Keychain Group